Four face death for 'cold-blooded' murder of Delhi gang rape victim

 "I am from a village, but I think 70 percent of the mistake is of girls.
 The dressing style is so dirty.
 Just yesterday I saw girls wearing skimpy clothes, there was one boy with them.
 Even boys are at fault," said Sudhir, 58-year-old man travelling on the Delhi Metro system.

-(Writing by Frank Jack Daniel; additional reporting by Sruthi Gottipati, Shyamantha Asokan, Suchitra Mohanty, Nita Bhalla, Anurag Kotoky and Aditya Kalra y Anuja Jaiman; Editing by Ross Colvin and Robert Birsel)
+(Writing by Frank Jack Daniel; additional reporting by Sruthi Gottipati, Shyamantha Asokan, Suchitra Mohanty, Nita Bhalla, Anurag Kotoky, Aditya Kalra and Anuja Jaiman; Editing by Ross Colvin and Robert Birsel)